Utah: Invertebrates

 Utah is host to a wide variety of arachnids, insects, mollusks, and other invertebrates.
 Arachnids include the Arizona bark scorpion, Western black widow spiders, crab spiders, hobo spiders (Tegenaria agrestis), cellar spiders, American grass spiders, woodlouse spiders.
 Several spiders found in Utah are often mistaken for the brown recluse spider, including the desert recluse spider (found only in Washington County), the cellar spider, and crevice weaving spiders.
 The brown recluse spider has not been officially confirmed in Utah as of summer 2020.

-One of the most rare insects in Utah is the Coral Pink Sand Dunes tiger beetle, found only in Coral Pink Sand Dunes State Park, near Kanab.
+One of the rarest insects in Utah is the Coral Pink Sand Dunes tiger beetle, found only in Coral Pink Sand Dunes State Park, near Kanab.
 It was proposed in 2012 to be listed as a threatened species, but the proposal was not accepted.
 Other insects include grasshoppers, green stink bugs, the Army cutworm, the monarch butterfly, and Mormon fritillary butterfly.
 The white-lined sphinx moth is common to most of the United States, but there have been reported outbreaks of large groups of their larvae damaging tomato, grape and garden crops in Utah.
 Four or five species of firefly are also found across the state.

 In February 2009, Africanized honeybees were found in southern Utah.
 The bees had spread into eight counties in Utah, as far north as Grand and Emery counties by May 2017.